ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 2. Their public key is hosted in an accessible location.
 3. The receiving party can use the public key to confirm who sent the message.

-#### 1.4.5.7.
-Steganography

-Encryption is obvious when used.
-There is no denying that the data was encrypted.
-Someone could force you to decrypt the data packet.

-A file can be hidden in an image or other file.
-If it difficult to find the message unless you know what to look for.

-One party would take another party's public key and encrypt some data to create ciphertext.
-That ciphertext can be hidden in another file so long as both parties know how the data will be hidden.

 ### 1.4.6.
 Key Management Service (KMS)

 - Regional service